BenjaminMedia/WA_public_documentation/_includes/content.md

   <h4 class="brand-danger">Brand danger</h4>
 {{ endraw }}

 Links, buttons, alerts etc. will have the appropriate colors applied by default.
-If you need to color other elements, use the following classes:
+To utilize the color scheme, use the following classes:

 {% highlight css %}
-.brand-color //text color
+.brand-color
-.brand-color-bg //background color
+.brand-color-bg

 .brand-danger
 .brand-danger-bg